SD › Best Time to Visit Turkey

-Canakkale Victory and Martyrs’ Day – March 18 is an important day in Turkey, commemorating the heroes of Canakkale who fought against numerous challenges to protect their country.
+- Canakkale Victory and Martyrs’ Day – March 18 is an important day in Turkey, commemorating the heroes of Canakkale who fought against numerous challenges to protect their country.
 Memorials in the southern peninsula of Gallipoli can be filled with visitors.

-Manisa Mesir Festival – This huge festival has been a long tradition, dating back to the Ottoman era.
-It’s held in the Aegean Manisa province, known for its mesir paste, a traditional sweet containing many different herbs.
-The paste was used to treat the ill, and due to increased public demand the sultan ordered that it be distributed to the public by scattering them from the minarets and domes of the Sultan Mosque.
-Today, every year on March 21st, tens of thousands of people gather in front of the mosque to celebrate the arrival of spring and the beginning of the abundance period with various sports and cultural activities which includes the Mesir Paste Distribution Ceremony.
+- Mesir Macunu Festival – This huge festival has been a long tradition, dating back to the Ottoman era.
+It’s held in the Aegean Manisa province, known for its mesir macunu paste, a traditional sweet containing many different herbs.
+The paste was used to treat the ill, and due to increased public demand, the sultan ordered that it be distributed to the public by scattering them from the minarets and domes of the Sultan Mosque.
+Typically held during the week of March 21st, tens of thousands of people gather in front of the mosque to celebrate the arrival of spring and the beginning of the period of abundance with various sports and cultural activities which include the mesir paste distribution ceremony.

 Turkey in April

-International Istanbul Tulip Festival – One of the biggest tulip festivals in the world is hosted in Istanbul, running for most of April and into early May for three weeks with the exact dates determine by the flowers bloom.
+- International Istanbul Tulip Festival – One of the biggest tulip festivals in the world is hosted in Istanbul, running for most of April and into early May for three weeks with the exact dates determined by the flowers bloom.
 Many do not know that tulips originally grew wild on the Asian steppes and were later cultivated by the Ottoman Empire.
-Today, millions of tulips are planted around the city, and during the festival they’re all busting with color and there are concerts, performances and exhibitions to complement them.
-Much of it takes place in Emirgan Park.
+Today, millions of tulips are planted around the city, and during the festival, they’re all busting with color.
+The Emirgan Park authorities put on concerts, performances, and exhibitions for you to enjoy as you wander the gardens in full bloom.

-Alacati Herb Festival – The Cesme Municipality hosts its most popular festival over four days in early April, April 4 through April 7 in 2019.
+- Alacati Herb Festival – The Cesme Municipality hosts its most popular festival over 4 days in early April.
 It brings thousands to enjoy this horticulturist tradition that includes competitions in herb collection and herb inoculation.
 Visitors can collect herbs, learn about local flavors, attend workshops, enjoy foods prepared with the herbs, and more.

-TEB BNP Paribas Istanbul Open – The biggest international tennis tournament in Turkey takes place over a week starting April 22 in 2019.
+- TEB BNP Paribas Istanbul Open – The biggest international tennis tournament in Turkey takes place over a week in April.

 Turkey in May

-Hidrellez Festival – This festival celebrates the first day of the “early summer,” with May typically ushering in warm, dry weather.
-There will be festivities throughout the country as well as in Central Asia nations and the Balkans.
-In Istanbul there will be street parties throughout the night of May 5th and into the morning of the 6th, including gypsy music bands.
-Wishes are believed to be granted this day and locals may jump over a fire while making a wish and write or draw the wish, tying it to a tree branch or burying it underneath a plant.
-The most famous celebration is in Sarayici which ends with the traditional of visiting the neighboring Tunca River for rituals like washing one’s face in the water and sending handwritten notes of wishes out on the water to be granted on the eve.
+- Hidrellez Festival – This festival celebrates the first day of the “early summer,” with May typically ushering in warm, dry weather.
+In Istanbul, there will be street parties throughout the night of May 5th and into the morning of the 6th, including gypsy music bands.
+Wishes are believed to be granted this day and locals may jump over a fire while making a wish or they may write or draw the wish, tying it to a tree branch or burying it underneath a plant.
+The most famous celebration is in Sarayici which ends with the tradition of visiting the neighboring Tunca River for rituals like washing one’s face in the water and sending handwritten notes of wishes out on the water in hopes of them being granted.

 Turkey in June

-Istanbul Music Festival – This festival takes place across Istanbul with events at cultural venues, historical sites, concert halls, parks and gardens throughout much of June.
-In 2019 it will be hosted from June 11 – June 30.
-There will be some 600 local and international artists, including well-known names in classical music, opera and ballet.
+- Istanbul Music Festival – This festival takes place across Istanbul with events at cultural venues, historical sites, concert halls, parks and gardens throughout much of June.
+There are over 600 local and international artists, including well-known names in classical music, opera, and ballet.

-Cappadox Festival – Thousands flock to the other-worldly landscapes of Cappadocia for this not-to-be-missed event that focuses on culture, music and food, hosting over 140 events that take place over about a week in mid-June, with 2019’s dates still to be announced.
+- Cappadox Festival – Thousands flock to the other-worldly landscapes of Cappadocia for this not-to-be-missed event that focuses on culture, music, and food, hosting over 140 events that take place over about a week in mid-June.

-Bozcaada Wine Festival – Held annually over the last four days of June, this festival offers professional wine tasting, wine tours, vineyard trips, winery visits and live music to Bozcaada Island, famous for its wine.
+- Bozcaada Wine Festival – Held annually on Bozcaada Island over the last four days of June, this festival offers tastings, wine tours, vineyard trips, winery visits and live music.

 Turkey in July

-Democracy and National Unity Day – July 15 is a public holiday that commemorates the murderous coup attempt on July 15, 2016, bringing closures as well as a series of events throughout the country.
+- Democracy and National Unity Day – July 15 is a relatively new public holiday that commemorates the murderous coup attempt on July 15, 2016, bringing closures as well as a series of events throughout the country.